Worthing CIL Neighbourhood Fund

 The step-by-step process for allocating funding from the Worthing CIL Neighbourhood Fund is set out below:

-- 22nd May to 30th June 2023: Groups are invited to complete and submit the Worthing CIL Neighbourhood Fund application form - this will consist of a simple Google form (some of the questions asked are detailed in the Guidance Note below):
+- 1st September to 12th October 2025: Groups are invited to complete and submit the Worthing CIL Neighbourhood Fund application form - this consists of a simple Google form (some of the questions asked are detailed in the guidance note below):

-- 17th to 28th July 2023: Suitable projects will be sent through to an assessment panel - the panel is to consist of Elected Worthing Ward Members and specially invited Community representatives who will go through the application forms submitted and evaluate/score each application
+- November 2025: Suitable projects will be sent through to an assessment panel - the panel is to consist of Elected Worthing Ward Members and specially invited Community representatives who will go through the application forms submitted and evaluate/score each application.
+The panel will then recommend which projects are to be allocated CIL funding.
+The assessment panel will complete an evaluation of each project proposal and provide feedback to each applicant.

-- August 2023: The assessment panel's recommendations are included in a report to the Cabinet member for Communities and Young People who will sign off on which bids are approved
+- December 2025: The assessment panel's recommendations are included in a report to the relevant cabinet member who will sign off on which bids are approved.

 All applicants will be asked to submit an application form which will allow the CIL assessment panel to assess proposals against a range of criteria.
-The full evaluation form which will be completed by the panel can be found here:
+They will then recommend which applications are allocated CIL funding.
+The evaluation criteria - which has been revised for the 2025 funding round - which will be used by the relevant assessment panel to review and score each application is available here:

 All applications which are allocated CIL funding will have a certain time frame to spend the funds.
+Therefore, we are interested in hearing about projects that will be able to begin soon.
 The project will then be monitored to ensure the correct use is made of the CIL Neighbourhood Funds.
-Regular updates on the project should be provided to the Council, along with a report and photos upon completion of the project.
+Regular updates on the project should be provided to the council, along with a report and photos upon completion of the project.

 Any bids which aren't successful this year will be informed of the reasons why and will be given the opportunity to reapply next year, dependent on sufficient funds being available in the relevant 'CIL area'.